 When to Consider Metal Braces

-Once your orthodontist has a chance to examine your smile and talk with you about a plan, you might agree metal braces are the right option for you.
+Once your local orthodontist has a chance to examine your smile and talk with you about a plan, you might agree metal braces are the right option for you.
 Metal braces work for anyone who wants better oral health and a more confident smile.

 Some of the dental conditions metal braces may treat most effectively include: